Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

-Theorem \ref{Thm_Err:Main_theorem} is the central result of this paper, which gives the time-dependent PF error explicitly composed of the commutators among $\{ H_\gamma (t) \}_\gamma$ and their time-derivatives.
-To see how this bound depends on the commutators among the Hamiltonian terms $\{H_\gamma(t)\}$ clearly, we derive the following looser bound, which is the formal version of Theorem \ref{Thm:main_theorem_informal}.
+Theorem \ref{Thm_Err:Main_theorem} is the central result of this paper, which gives the time-dependent PF error explicitly composed of the commutators among $\{ H_\gamma (t) \}$ and their time-derivatives.
+Similarly, the error bound of the generalized PF $S(t,0)$ is given by the following theorem, which completes Theorem \ref{Thm:main_theorem_informal} in Section \ref{Sec:Summary} with Theorem \ref{Thm_Err:Main_theorem}.